chentoast/blog/_posts/2019-02-04-VariationalInference1.md

 $$ELBO(q) = \mathbb{E}[\log\, p(\theta,x)] - \mathbb{E}[\log\, q(\theta)] $$

 Where the expectations are taken with respect to q.
-It is imperative, that you keep track of what expectations are being taken with respect to which distributions and what variables.
-If you don't have a solid grasp of this, then all of these next few derivations are going to be extremely hard.
-It might seem a bit weird to be taking the expectation of a distribution, but here its just easier to think of \\( p(\mathbf{\theta}, x)\\) as some function of \\(\theta \\) with x held fixed.
-We can see that the EBLO is simply the negative KL divergence plus some additive constant.
+It might seem a bit weird to be taking the expectation of a distribution $$p(\mathbf{theta}, x)$$, but here its just easier to think of \\( p(\mathbf{\theta}, x)\\) as some function of \\(\theta \\) with x held fixed.

+Immeditely, we can see that the EBLO is simply the negative KL divergence plus some additive constant.
 Thus, maximizing the ELBO will minimize the KL divergence, which will then give us the variational distribution that we want.
 Furthermore, because we have dropped the intractable constant, we can actually compute the ELBO.

 In addition to being our optimizational objective, the ELBO also has the nice property of providing a lower bound for the marginal likelihood/evidence (hence the name).
 To see this, observe that